 trolley each week will have an impact on your wallet as well as

 your waistline.
 If you can't avoid the temptation try making your

 favourite snacks at home instead for a healthier, cheaper

 Case study: Nadia's chocolate

-Nadia loves chocolate but knows it is bad for her.
-She decides
+Nadia loves chocolate but knows that eating too much is bad for

-to stop eating chocolate for 30 days as a health challenge.
-A month
+her.
+She decides to stop eating chocolate for 30 days as a health

-later, she not only feels much healthier but has also saved over
+challenge.
+A month later, she not only feels much healthier but has

 takes to save money on food and groceries.
 Plan what you need to